kinvolk/coding-game-service/docs/timeline.md

 The timeline structure
 ======================

-The "events" member of `timeline.json` is a flat of events.
+The "events" member of `timeline.json` is a flat of list events.
 The order of the list does not say anything about the order in which the events occurr.
 Events just occur in the order in which they happen to be emitted.